simp/simp-doc/docs/help/FAQ/10_Password_Complexity.rst

 This is based off of an amalgam of various password policies and may vary based on individual policies that are set for your installation.

-The default complexity is enforced in both :term:`PAM` and :term:`LDAP`.
+The default complexity is enforced in both :term:`PAM` and :term:`LDAP`, which are managed by SIMP's ``pam`` and ``simp_openldap`` modules, respectively.

 ..
 WARNING::

-   This may be invalid based on which compliance profile you are enforcing if you are using the :term:`SIMP Compliance Engine`.
+   If you are using the :term:`SIMP Compliance Engine` to enforce a specific compliance profile, the enforced rules may be different than those shown below.
+Be sure to examine the profile to understand the rules applicable to your system.

 Complexity Rules
 ----------------